basakritu/Building-NLP-Applications-with-Hugging-Face/README.md

-Welcome!
-This project helps to learn how to perform common Natural Language Processing (NLP) tasks using Hugging Face.
+This project shows how to perform common Natural Language Processing (NLP) tasks using Hugging Face.
 Some of these tasks include:
 - **sentiment analysis** (i.e. categorizing text as negative or positive);
 - **text embedding** (i.e. transforming a piece of text into a numerical, n-dimensional vector, representation);
 - **semantic search** (i.e. matching a query with the most appropriate result based on embeddings);